syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/organize-pdf.md

 # Organize Pages

 The PDF Viewer allows you to manage your PDF documents efficiently by organizing pages seamlessly.
-Whether you need to add new pages, remove unnecessary ones, rotate pages, move pages within the document, and copy or duplicate pages, the PDF Viewer faciliates these tasks effortlessly.
+Whether you need to add new pages, remove unnecessary ones, rotate pages, move pages within the document, and copy or duplicate pages, the PDF Viewer facilitates these tasks effortlessly.

 ## Getting started